 Throughout the 1980s, the use of two-digit year representations continued to spread, even as memory and storage became more affordable.
 This was partly due to inertia and compatibility concerns: updating legacy systems was often expensive and time-consuming, so many organizations opted to continue using the two-digit system.

 As computers became increasingly prevalent and integrated into daily life, the potential impact of the Y2K bug grew.
-By the 1990s, computer systems were integral to the operation of businesses, governments, and infrastructure.
-It became clear that the Y2K bug had the potential to disrupt not just individual computers, but entire networks and systems.
+By the 1990s, computer systems were integral to businesses, governments, and infrastructure operations.
+It became clear that the Y2K bug had the potential to disrupt not just individual computers but entire networks and systems.

 Phase 2: Awareness and Concern

-In the mid-1990s, awareness of the Y2K bug began to grow, both within the technology industry and among the general public.
-Books, articles, and television programs started to highlight the potential problems that could arise when the new millennium arrived.
+In the mid-1990s, awareness of the Y2K bug began to grow within the technology industry and the general public.
+Books, articles, and television programs started highlighting potential problems that could arise when the new millennium arrived.

 As the media continued to report on the Y2K bug and its potential consequences, public anxiety grew.
-Some people feared that computer systems would fail en masse, causing power outages, transportation disruptions, and even nuclear accidents.
-This led to a degree of panic, with individuals stockpiling food, water, and other supplies in anticipation of potential chaos.
+Some feared computer systems would fail en masse, causing power outages, transportation disruptions, and nuclear accidents.
+This led to panic, with individuals stockpiling food, water, and other supplies in anticipation of potential chaos.

-The media played a significant role in raising awareness of the Y2K bug, both in terms of informing the public and driving the demand for Y2K compliance services.
+The media played a significant role in raising awareness of the Y2K bug, informing the public, and driving the demand for Y2K compliance services.
 While some media coverage was balanced and informative, others sensationalized the issue, contributing to the panic and fear surrounding the potential consequences of the bug.

 Phase 3: The Race to Fix the Millennium Bug

 As the year 2000 approached, efforts to address the Y2K bug intensified.
-Governments, businesses, and organizations around the world invested significant resources in identifying, fixing, and testing their computer systems for Y2K compliance.
+Governments, businesses, and organizations worldwide have invested significant resources in identifying, fixing, and testing their computer systems for Y2K compliance.
 This massive undertaking involved collaboration between countries, industries, and experts from various fields.

 The global cost of addressing the Y2K bug was estimated to be between $300 billion and $600 billion, making it one of the most expensive technological endeavors in history.
 Companies and governments spent vast sums on consulting services, hardware and software upgrades, and contingency planning to mitigate potential disruptions.